 The Law department has its own Mooting Room to take part in mooting and debating.
 Our moots and debates are judged by internal and external volunteer solicitors and a magistrates’ court District Judge so that students can continually improve their skills.
 In addition to this, students can make use of available court rooms at Stratford Magistrates’ Court.

-The UEL Law Clinic is a learning facility for students in our School of Business and Law.
+The UEL Legal Advice Centre is a learning facility for students in our School of Business and Law.
 Students have the opportunity to volunteer or apply for pro-bono work and offer free written legal advice to members of the public who are unable to pay or obtain legal aid.

 Our libraries and learning services are at the very heart of the University.
 We have a superb range of resources and facilities to help you with your studies and we’re committed to offering you a first-class student experience.
 Our Stratford library, opened at a cost of £14 million, is a state-of-the-art building which provides an inspirational environment for study and research.
 Overlooking the Royal Docks, our modern Docklands library is another fantastic space for learning, offering a wide range of resources as well as group and silent study facilities.
 It’s also home to the UEL Skillzone, where you can get extra help with your academic writing.